pkutaj/pkutaj.github.io/_posts/2021-02-13-Running-a-JavaScript-Github-Action.md

 ```

 ### 2. Action Metadata
 > Docker and JavaScript actions require a metadata file.
 The metadata filename must be either action.yml or action.yaml.
-The data in the metadata file defines the inputs, outputs and main entrypoint for your action.
+The data in the metadata file defines the inputs, outputs, and main entry point for your action.

 * Action Metadata File == AMF
 * location: root of the repo (`./`)